 EVALUATION — The goal of the evaluation of a patient with abnormal movements or behaviors during sleep is threefold:

 ●Obtain a clear description of the events, including a direct description from a bed partner when possible

 ●Assess whether the patient is at risk for harm to self or others as a result of the movements or behaviors

 ●Determine what may be driving the appearance of the events and whether the events are indicative of an underlying, treatable disorder

 History — Clinical features are the cornerstone of differentiating nocturnal events (table 2A-C).
 In addition to the event description, the history should also focus on recognition of any provocative factors (eg, sleep deprivation, medications, certain medical or neurologic disorders) and clues to an underlying sleep disorder.

 Event description — An event description should be obtained from a bed partner when possible, as many nocturnal events cannot be recalled by the individual.
-The witness should be asked to describe or even act out the behaviors across multiple events to help identify important features such as eyes being open or closed, posturing of one hand, specific facial posture, or stereotypic behavior.
-Patients and witnesses should be asked about whether any of the events have caused injury or near-harm to self or others.
+The witness should be asked to describe or even act out the behaviors that occur during the events to help identify important features such as eyes being open or closed, posturing of one hand, specific facial posture, or stereotypic behavior.
+Patients and witnesses also should be asked if the events have caused injury or near-harm to self or others.